nganifaith/JS_ToDOList/README.md

 - Knownledge of webpack

 ## Clone project

 - To get a local copy up and running follow these simple example steps.
-- Clone this repository with git clone https://github.com/nganifaith/restaurant_page using your terminal or command line.
+- Clone this repository with git clone https://github.com/nganifaith/JS_ToDOList.git using your terminal or command line.
-- Change to the project directory by entering: cd restaurant_page in the terminal.
+- Change to the project directory by entering: cd JS_ToDoList in the terminal.

 ## Command line steps

-- $ git clone `$ git clone ttps://github.com/nganifaith/restaurant_page
+- $ git clone `$ git clone https://github.com/nganifaith/JS_ToDOList.git
 - $ git checkout feature
-- $ cd restaurant_page
+- $ cd JS_ToDoList

 ## Start App

 - run npm start in your command line

 ## Author